How to Write Effective Use Cases?

 4. Name the epic Book a room.

-5. Create epics for the rest of the remaining user activities.
+5. Create epics for the remaining user activities.

 Epics created